Unboxed-Software/solana-course/content/token-program.md

 # TL;DR

-*This should be bullet points that quickly go through the lesson content.
-This should make it easier for students to just get the gist and move on if they already felt comfortable with that lesson instead of going through the whole thing.*

 - SPL-Tokens represent all non-native SOL tokens on the Solana network.
 Both fungible and non-fungible tokens (NFTs) on Solana are SPL-Tokens
 - The Token Program contains instructions for creating and interacting with SPL-Tokens
 - Token Mints are accounts which hold data about a specific Token, but do not hold Tokens